 As cyberattacks continue to escalate in frequency and intensity, so do the stakes for both cyber insurance providers and their clients.
 To address this rapidly growing threat, brokers have raised the requirements that clients must now meet in order to acquire or renew a comprehensive policy.
-But these more stringent requirements are proving a challenge for many companies, especially when it comes to multi-factor authentication (MFA).
+But these more stringent requirements are proving a challenge for many companies, especially when it comes to complying with the cyber insurance multi-factor authentication (MFA) checklist.

 The watchword for underwriters today is “MFA everywhere,” but traditional MFA solutions can’t actually protect every resource within the modern hybrid enterprise – especially legacy systems – leaving open arcane attack vectors that cyber criminals are increasingly exploiting.
 Fortunately, there are solutions that providers can suggest to clients so they can enforce MFA across their entire organization.
 This post examines those solutions and proposes next steps both entities can take to prevent attacks and thus reduce the number of claims, decrease premiums, and improve overall security.

 The rapid rise of ransomware attacks has created soaring demand for cyber insurance policies to protect companies against financial loss, reputational damage, and legal exposure.
 But according to a 2021 report from the U.S. Government Accountability Office, less than half of surveyed organizations actually meet the current requirements for cybersecurity insurance, with small and medium businesses facing the biggest compliance challenges.